Magnetic field-temperature competition and quantum criticality in a strange metal: Materials and Methods

-where $\kappa_{\C\B}$ is the thermal conductance of the thermal link (shown in orange in Figure~\ref{Fig:Method1}a) between the calorimeter platform (blue) to the heat bath (purple). $\kappa_{\C\S}$ is the thermal link between the sample and the calorimeter platform; $C_{\S}$ is the heat capacity of the sample (excluding the nuclear heat capacity), $C_{\N}$ is the nuclear heat capacity, and $C_{\C}$ is the heat capacity of the calorimeter platform, respectively. $T_1$ is the nuclear spin-lattice relaxation time.
+where $\kappa_{\C\B}$ is the thermal conductance of the thermal link (shown in orange in Fig.~\ref{Fig:1}a) between the calorimeter platform (blue) to the heat bath (purple). $\kappa_{\C\S}$ is the thermal link between the sample and the calorimeter platform; $C_{\S}$ is the heat capacity of the sample (excluding the nuclear heat capacity), $C_{\N}$ is the nuclear heat capacity, and $C_{\C}$ is the heat capacity of the calorimeter platform, respectively. $T_1$ is the nuclear spin-lattice relaxation time.
+At low temperatures, the phonon contribution is negligible; thus, we refer $C_S$ as the electronic specific heat $C$ in the main text.
+The analysis of the heat flow for two nuclear subsystems is described in \SuppNoteTwoComponent.